Connect with us

 BISCUIT: Just taking a step back for a moment now Jerry, you were also a part of the Judas Priest tribute album with Tim “Ripper” Owens of course.
 So how did that one come about?

 JERRY: Yes, me and Bobby Blotzer and the shredder Marzi from Houston and “Ripper” Owens.
 We re-recorded Exiter for a Judas Priest tribute record and also.
-Vince Neil did a song on there as well, and also Firehouse and Great White…quite a turn out.
+Vince Neil did a song on there as well, and also Firehouse and Great White…quite a turnout.
 I am not sure of the release date, but it will definitely be a record worth hearing.
 I have definitely been lucky in working with some amazing singers, and drummers too of course…it’s all been good.

 BISCUIT: You have indeed worked with many talented musicians in your career Jerry, but what would you say stands out more in your memory than anything else for you to date?

-JERRY: I think when I was playing with Brian Howe and doing the old Bad Company songs, like shooting star and Bad Company, and just looking out at the thousands of people and hearing them sing along to every song, that was a very good feeling.
+JERRY: I think when I was playing with Brian Howe and doing the old Bad Company songs, like Shooting Star and Bad Company, and just looking out at the thousands of people and hearing them sing along to every song, that was a very good feeling.

 BISCUIT: So what bands do you find yourself listening to these days when you have some chill time, and you’re not actually playing or recording?